zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 For example, if there is a flood near your home, wh ere a river has too much water and so the water starts to go on the other pa rts of the land, you might be asked to evacuate, to leave your house, because it' s dangerous if you stay there.
 Carl says, “We would have to leave the building imm ediately.”
 That's what he was told by the hotel employee.
 He said he left his  hotel room and wondered if there was a “vast conspiracy to rob” him of his sle ep.
 “Vast” (vast) means very large or extensive.
 “Conspiracy” (conspiracy) is a secret plan that two or more people have to do something bad, to do something wr ong, usually against the law.
 A “vast conspiracy to rob” him would be a cons piracy to take something away from him.
 “To rob (rob) someone” means to stea l something from someone.

 Carl is making a joke here.
 He doesn't really belie ve there is a vast conspiracy to rob him of his sleep.
-He doesn't believe that all o f the employees at the hotel are secretly trying to keep him from sleeping.
+He doesn't believe that all of the employees at the hotel are secretly trying to keep him from sleeping.
 He says he wonders if there was a vast conspiracy to rob him of his sleep, or if he's just  the “unluckiest guy in the world.”
 “To be unlucky” means to have bad luck, to have bad  things happen to you, and that certainly is the case with poor Carl.

 Now let’s listen to the dialogue this time at a nor mal speed.